What was active neighbourhoods?

-Active neighbourhoods has been awarded £419,000 from the Big Lottery Fund to get cracking on a programme of health and community-related activities in and around woods and green spaces across the city.
+Active Neighbouhoods was a three-year project, running from 2016 - 2019, with funding awarded from the Big Lottery Fund.
+The project aimed to develop a programme of health and community related activities in and around woods and green spaces across the city.